 The Paris Mosque has been offered by France to honor the 70 000 muslim soldiers who died during World War One.
+Now that many muslims live in France, the mosque is the best known in the country and is very influential.
+Paris monuments.

 A beautiful monument made of reinforced concrete, Paris Mosque is the testimony of the 150 year long presence of the muslim faith in Paris and France.